vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-hepatocellular-carcinoma.md

 | LR-5         | Definitely HCC             | Plan treatment as noted below                                                  |
 | LR-M         | Cancer but may not be HCC  | NaN                                                                            |

-Management
+## Management

 - Lesions that meet Milan criteria can qualify for MELD exception points and are considered transplant candidates
-    -   This accounts for pts w/minimal synthetic dysfunction (and therefore low MELD)
+    - This accounts for pts with minimal synthetic dysfunction (and therefore low MELD)

 - Milan criteria:
-    -   Single tumor with diameter >2cm but \<5 cm, no more than 3
-        tumors, each \<3 cm
+    - Single tumor with diameter >2cm but <5 cm, no more than 3 tumors, each <3 cm
     - No signs of extra-hepatic involvement or vascular invasion

--   Pts may remain transplant candidates if rx downstages their HCC to meet above criteria
--   Liver transplant is definitive treatment, although **resection** can also be curative
-    -   Favored in pts w/early cirrhosis (Child Pugh A) and HCC amenable to resection
+- Liver transplant is definitive treatment, although resection can also be curative (favored in pts with early cirrhosis i.e. Child Pugh A)
--   Locoregional therapies: Pts w/ unresectable disease, or who are not surgical candidates
+- Locoregional therapies: Pts with unresectable disease, or who are not surgical candidates

 | 0                                          | 1                                                                                                                       |
 |--------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|